Agenda-setting theory: Second-level agenda-setting vs. framing

-Intermedia agenda setting

-News organizations affect one another's agendas.
-McCombs and Bell (1996) observe that journalists live in "an ambiguous social world" so that they will "rely on one another for confirmation and as a source of ideas".
-Lim (2011) finds that the major news websites in South Korea influence the agendas of online newspapers and also influence each other to some extent.

-According to McCombs and Funk (2011), intermedia agenda setting is a new path of the future agenda setting research.

-In addition to social media, popular daily publications such as The New York Times and The Washington Post are "agenda setters" within the United States Media.
-These publications have a direct effect on local newspapers and television networks that are viewed on a less elite scale.

-Website networks favor other websites that tend to have a higher viewing and SEO.
-This type of relationship is known as Power Law which allows the media to have a stronger effect on agenda setting.
-"Furthermore, the "birds of a feather" argument suggests that because news now exists in a network of connected websites, elite and other types of news media are now more motivated to behave similarly."

 Third-level agenda-setting: network agenda setting model

 The most recent agenda-setting studies explore "the extent to which the news media can transfer the salience of relationships among a set of elements to the public".
 That is, researchers assume that the media can not only influence the salience of certain topics in public agenda, but they can also influence how the public relate these topics to one another.
 Based on that, Guo, Vu and McCombs (2012) bring up a new theoretical model called Network Agenda Setting Model, which they refer to as the third-level agenda-setting.
 This model shows that "the news media can bundle sets of objects or attributes and make these bundles of elements salient in the public's mind simultaneously".
-In other words, elements in people's mind are not linear as traditional approaches indicate; instead, they are interconnected with each other to make a network-like structure in one's mind; and if the news media always mention two elements together, the audience will "perceive these two elements as interconnected".
+In other words, elements in people's mind are not linear as traditional approaches indicate.
+Instead, they are interconnected with each other to make a network-like structure in one's mind, and if the news media always mention two elements together, the audience will "perceive these two elements as interconnected".

+The dimension of emotion

+According to the theory of affective intelligence, "emotions enhance citizen rationality".
+It argues that emotions, particularly negative ones, are crucial in having people pay attention to politics and help shape their political views.
+Based on that, Renita Coleman and H. Denis Wu (2010) study whether the TV portrayals of candidates impacts people's political judgment during the 2004 U.S. presidential Election.
+They find that apart from the cognitive assessment, which is commonly studied before, emotion is another critical dimension of the second-level affects in agenda-setting.
+Three conclusions are presented: the media's emotional-affective agenda corresponds with the public's emotional impressions of candidates; negative emotions are more powerful than positive emotions; and agenda-setting effects are greater on the audiences' emotions than on their cognitive assessments of character traits.

+Hierarchy of effects theory

+Coleman and Wu (2009) emphasized the similarities between the hierarchy of effects theory and agenda-setting theory, and how the latter can be used to analyze the former.
+The hierarchy of effects theory has three components: knowledge, attitude, and behavior, also known as "learn, feel, do."
+The first level of agenda-setting, such as a policy issue gaining public attention, corresponds to the "knowledge" component of the hierarchy of effects theory.
+The second level of agenda-setting, such as how the public views or feels about a policy issue, corresponds to the "attitude" component.
+Coleman and Wu's study is not so much focused on the order of these components, but instead on which component, knowledge (level one) and attitude (level two), has a greater effect on public behavior.